Why you need a Virtual Assistant

 Having a VA means that you are maximizing your time by spending it on tasks that 1.)
 Needs your utmost attention and 2.)
 What you are good at.

-Having a VA also saves you a ton of money compared to getting one in-house.
-As freelancers, you don’t need to pay for benefits.
-And you can hire them for the hours that you need work done.
+A VA also saves you a ton of money compared to getting an employee.
+As self-employed individuals VAs are basically freelancers, you don’t need to pay for their benefits or taxes.
+And you can hire them only when you need work done.